Video – How to Cascade OKRs. OKRs that Work (Part 3/5)

 O: Diversify by expanding into three new markets.

 Let’s break this apart just a little bit.
-You need to decide, with your KRs, if you’re going to own them or delegate them, or maybe both.
+With your KRs, you need to decide if you’re going to own them or delegate them, or maybe both.
 In this case, the CEO’s objective is to diversify into three new markets.
-There are three key results to achieve that outcome, two of them, lowering total IT costs, and customizing one offering, the CEO is going to continue to own.
+There are three key results to achieve that outcome.
+Two of them are lowering total IT costs and customizing one offering, the CEO is going to continue to own the growing revenue key result, or he may choose to delegate it to the VP.

 O: Grow revenue from new markets 0-10%.